KarolynBodie/KarolynBodie/README.md

 > Einstein

+### About Me

-- 🌱 I’m currently learning learning Git and Web Development.
+- ✨ I’m currently learning learning Git and Web Development.
 - ⚡ Fun fact: I like learning about other cultures and learning new recipes.